OrleansContrib/OrleansShardedStorage/README.md

 Many of the Orleans library classes/methods (such as `AzureTableDataManager`) are internal or private, so I can't access them.
 As such, this is fully home-brewed.
 Here is a list of files referred to in making this `OrleansShardedStorageProvider\OrleansRefs.txt`.

+Each Provider must be of one type. i.e. You can have many Table Storage Providers and/or many Blob Storage Providers, but you can't have a provider that's both Table and Blob storage.

 ----
 ----